Neural Implicit Representation

 Marching Cubes

-• We divide the 3D space into a grid of cubes (8 vertices).
+- Divide the 3D space into a grid of cubes (each with 8 vertices).

-• We optimize the mesh by removing the duplicated vertices and edges.
+- Optimize the mesh by removing duplicate vertices and redundant edges.

 Multiresolution Iso-Surface Extraction (MISE)

-MISE is a method that incrementally building an octree to extract high resolution meshes from the occupancy function.
+MISE is a method for incrementally building an octree to extract high-resolution meshes from the occupancy function.

 Differentiable Volumetric Rendering

-Learning based 3D reconstruction methods have shown impressive results, however these methods require 3D supervision from the real world or synthetic data.
+Learning-based 3D reconstruction methods have shown impressive results, but typically require 3D supervision from real-world or synthetic data.

-Differentiable Rendering aims to learn 3D reconstruction from RGB images only, by using the concept of implicit representation in deriving the depth gradients.
+Differentiable Rendering aims to learn 3D reconstruction from RGB images only, by using implicit representations to derive depth gradients.

-We define the photometric loss function between the input image $I$, and the rendered image $\hat{I}$ as:
+We define the photometric loss between the rendered image \(\hat{I}\) and the ground truth image \(I\) as:

 Neural Radiance Fields

 Neural Radiance Fields (NeRF) is a method for synthesizing novel views of a scene from a sparse set of input views.
-NeRF maps a 3D spatial location $\mathbf{x} \in \mathbb{R}^3$ and a 2D viewing direction $\mathbf{d} \in \mathbb{R}^2$ to color $\mathbf{c} \in \mathbb{R}^3$ and density $\sigma \in \mathbb{R}$, The network function is represented as a MLP network and defined as:
+NeRF maps a 3D spatial location \(\mathbf{x} \in \mathbb{R}^3\) and a 2D viewing direction \(\mathbf{d} \in \mathbb{R}^2\) to a color \(\mathbf{c} \in \mathbb{R}^3\) and a volume density \(\sigma \in \mathbb{R}\).
+The function is implemented as an MLP and defined as:

-Unlike to DVR, NeRF doesn’t evaluate the color on the ray at the surface, instead it evaluates the color/density at multiple points along the ray by integrating the color/density along the ray.
+Unlike DVR, NeRF does not evaluate color only at the surface intersection.
+Instead, it evaluates color and density at multiple points along the ray and integrates them.

 class NeRF(nn.Module):